DunnyOfPenwick/Retro-Frame/README.md

 ## Getting The Overlay Panel Content
 Use the "getOverlay" message.
 It will return the overlay Panel which you can then modify.
 The overlay Panel contains numerous nested child panels, the structure is shown below the example code.
+Each panel and label has a Tag containing a string identifying it.
 Example of changing the Weapon button background texture:
 ```
 void Start()